-In 1982, six artists looking for an opportunity to present the work of contemporary playwrights in an intimate setting formed Artists Repertory Theatre.
-Rebecca Adams (as producing director), Peter Waldron (as designer), Joe Cronin, Amy Fowkes, David Gomes and Vana O’Brien operated as a cooperative in the local YWCA’s 110–seat Wilson Center for the Performing Arts.
+1982: Eleven artists looking for an opportunity to present the work of contemporary playwrights in an intimate setting found Artists Repertory Theatre.
+Rebecca Adams (as producing director), Peter Waldron (as designer), David Beetham-Gomes, Joseph P. Cronin, Amy Fowkes, Vana O’Brien, Diane Olson, Annalee Purdy, Linda Schneider, Tim Streeter and Michael Welsh operated as a cooperative in the local YWCA’s 110–seat Wilson Center for the Performing Arts.

 1990: Artists Rep introduces ART Reach (later renamed Actors to Go and currently no longer a program) to bring artists off the stage and into the community.
-Today Actors to Go teaches life skills through improvisation and role–playing.
+Actors to Go teaches life skills through improvisation and role–playing.
 Actors present workshops and performances that foster creativity, critical thinking, problem–solving and cooperation skills.

 1991: Artists Rep debuts its play development program with the world premiere of Nancy Klementowski’s After the Light Goes.
-The play is an artistic and financial success and went on to earn an Oregon Book Award nomination.
+The play is an artistic and financial success and goes on to earn an Oregon Book Award nomination.
 The program has continued to foster the development of new plays resulting in productions on our stages and beyond and awards for their creators.

 1995-1997: Artists Rep launches its first capital campaign for a new facility.
-Two years and $1.2 million later, Artists Rep moved into the Alder St. space, with a 220–seat black box theatre, administrative offices, a green room and dressing rooms, set–building shop, wardrobe room and rehearsal hall.
+Two years and $1.2 million later, Artists Rep moves into the Alder St. space, with a 220–seat black box theatre, administrative offices, a green room and dressing rooms, set–building shop, wardrobe room and rehearsal hall.

-2000: Artists Rep participates in the Vietnam America Theatre Exchange, the first-ever-reciprocal artistic collaboration between the United States and Vietnam.
+2000: Artists Rep participates in the Vietnam America Theatre Exchange, the first-ever reciprocal artistic collaboration between the United States and Vietnam.

 2002: Artists Rep launches its Second Stage season, with off-site productions to complement its Main Stage season on Alder St.